 - For Agile projects, the enhanced burndown chart for issue reports provides detailed information regarding creating and fixing (burning) issue reports over the course of a sprint or a release.

-- Providing a seamless integration of Jira as a bug tracking tool with Rommana to provide traceability of Jira bug reports back to test cases, scenarios, use cases and requirements in the Rommana repository.
+- Providing a seamless integration of other bug tracking software such as Jira and Bugzilla a bug tracking tools with Rommana to provide for tracking of Jira bug reports back to test cases, scenarios, use cases and requirements in the Rommana repository.

-- Maintaining the dependency between bug reports in Jira and test cases in Rommana.
+- Maintaining the dependency between bug reports in bug tracking tools such as Jira or Bugzilla and test cases in Rommana.

 - The ability to move issue reports between releases and sprints (iterations) to allow the scheduling bug fixes in different releases/sprints.